Early registration for TAMBA members opened on 7/21/2017 and all shuttle spots sold out in the first day!

 What should I pack?
 Here’s a link to photos of a few pack contents from past years.
 Be prepared!
 Also, there is very limited phone service along the route.
 Bring a print map if you don’t know the route and ride along with others.

 Do you have a map of the ride and gps track?
-Yes click here to download a pdf map, click here for a gps track.
+Yes click here to download a pdf map.

 How well marked is the route?
 There is standard trail signage and a few temporary signs specific to this ride at key intersections.
 That said there are a few variations on the ride, so know where you’re going.
 Ultimately if you stay on the Tahoe Rim Trail heading south you will get to Toads… eventually!